jvfe/wikidata_panglaodb/README.md

 * **improvements**: One-use code, creating Wikidata items from PanglaoDB's metadata and improving existing items.
 Subdiretories:
     * **go2cell**: Prototype of a shiny app to match go terms to cell types.
-As of 14 november 2020, it is running [here](https://lubianat.shinyapps.io/go2cell/).
+As of 27 of December, 2020, it is running [here](https://jvcavv.shinyapps.io/go2cell).

 Software-related directories, they are structured similarly to a Python package: